 Ultimately, it is therefore not possible to reliably determine a specific severance payment amount in advance.
 The formula of standard severance, taking into account the other aforementioned factors, can only serve as a rough guideline to look at a range in which a severance payment might be realistic.

 The result that can actually be achieved depends on how strong the legal position is with regard to the possible invalidity of the termination and how forcefully and convincingly the available arguments can be put forward and enforced.
 Take advantage of an experienced specialist in employment law who is familiar with the argumentation patterns and negotiation strategies of employers.

 Wrongful termination case?

-Call an English speaking employment lawyer for a free initial consultation in the event of termination or write an email
+Call an English speaking employment lawyer now or write an email

 Taxes and social security contributions payable on severance payments?

 1. Is the severance payment taxable?

 Yes.
 The severance payment is neither tax-exempt nor do special allowances apply (such allowances used to exist until the end of 2005).
 The severance payment is therefore subject to income tax in full.
 The only tax advantage that the severance payment offers compared to a regular salary is the so-called 5-th rule.
 According to this, the severance payment is taxable, but tax-privileged: The tax burden can be spread over five years, so that effects of the lower tax progression can be used.
 The actual amount of income tax depends on the individual tax characteristics of the taxpayer.
 There is no kind of flat tax or flat tax rate for severance payments.

 2. Is the severance payment subject to social insurance?